WISE Campaign: Activities

 One of WISE's main objectives is to listen to students and women qualified or working in these sectors, and understand and voice their opinions to academic institutions, policy-makers and employers.
 It then works creatively with delivery agencies and others, offering models, tools and approaches to support them in challenging traditional approaches, so as to demonstrate equitable involvement.
 WISE combats gender stereotypes to get more girls and women involved in careers where female participation was once considered near impossible.

+In 1986, as part of her at WISE,Thames Polytechnic lecturer, Pamela Morton, conducted research that found that the number of women enrolling in Computer Science degrees had halved during the previous decade and was continuing to decline, despite the WISE Campaign.
+She approached the IT Skills Agency with a view to organising a campaign to increase the number of women entering the IT industry.
+These efforts contributed to the development of the PITCOM's 1989 Women in IT Campaign.

 WISE operates throughout the UK, with specialist committees in Wales, Northern Ireland and Scotland.
 Volunteers, from industry and relevant organisations, attend the various WISE committee meetings, and undertake projects with WISE.

 In 2011 the UKRC - an organisation specialising in gender equality in science, engineering and technology - became part of WISE.
 Trudy Norris-Grey, the Chair of UKRC since 2007 then became Chair of WISE.
 WISE counts The Princess Royal, Dame Julia Higgins, Kate Bellingham and Joanna Kennedy as its patrons.
 The Founding Chair and Patron The Baroness Platt of Writtle died on 1 February 2015, aged 91.